Minister Sajjan highlights budget investments to make life more affordable for Canadians

-KAMLOOPS, BC, April 3, 2023 /CNW/ - Today, the Honourable Harjit S. Sajjan, Minister of International Development and Minister responsible for the Pacific Economic Development Agency of Canada (PacifiCan) visited Daana Paani, a local grocery store in Kamloops, to highlight Budget 2023's investments to make life more affordable for Canadians.
+BURNABY, BC, April 6, 2023 /CNW/ - Today, the Honourable Harjit S. Sajjan, Minister of International Development and Minister responsible for the Pacific Economic Development Agency of Canada (PacifiCan) visited Left Coast Naturals, a local organic and natural food manufacturer and distributor, to highlight Budget 2023's investments to make life more affordable for Canadians.

 Canada has made a remarkable recovery from the COVID recession.
 Canada's economic growth was the strongest in the G7 over the last year, and today, 830,000 more Canadians are employed than before the pandemic, including 110,300 here in British Columbia.

-Inflation in Canada has fallen for eight months in a row, our unemployment rate is near its record low, and, supported by our Canada-wide system of affordable early learning and child care, the labour force participation rate for women aged 25 to 54 reached at a record high of 85.7 per cent in February.
+Inflation in Canada has fallen for eight months in a row, our unemployment rate is near its record low and, supported by our Canada-wide system of affordable early learning and child care, the labour force participation rate for women reached a record high.

 Budget 2023 builds on this important progress.